Beyond the Swoosh: a head-on collision with convention.

 - Focus on what you’re good at and allow others to do the same.
 “It’s OK not to know,” Morrow said.
 “All along, I tried to lay out our goals and then let people do what they’re great at.
 I never felt like I had to try to be smarter than them at their thing.”

 - Foster a culture where two-way communication is respected and expected.
 Teams work best with a mutual commitment to goals, clarity, and accountability for roles – all of which requires effective communication.
 “For me, sports were instrumental in fostering positivity and also an ability to say what we needed to say in order for the team to play better in our next game.
 I try to bring that same openness to our company.”

 - Know when to go.
 Like great novels that were never written, we can all probably relate stories of ideas that we thought about or heard about but never came to fruition.
 Examples like Nutcase remind us that sometimes that hardest but most important steps are the first ones, to recognize an opportunity when it exists and have the guts to go for it.

-Mike Irwin is a mentor, advisor, and strategist.
+Mike Irwin is an advisor, mentor, operator, and strategist.
 Drawing from his past as a start-up co-founder/President, executive officer of a $1+ billion market cap company (WD-40), public company CFO, VP Marketing, chief strategy officer, head of sales, and board member, Mike uses his diverse background to help companies grow sales and improve effectiveness.
 He serves as an advisor, fractional or interim CEO/GM/MD, and on boards of directors.
 He’s also a community volunteer, youth sports coach, author, cyclist, and marathoner.
 Follow him at BottleRocketAdvisors.com, get in touch at firstname.lastname@example.org or connect on LinkedIn.